Try ArcSite, the premier mobile CAD app, free for 14 days.

 While there are some great apps out there, they also tend to get more expensive as the needs of the software increase.

-Many CAD (computer-aided design) programs have odd limitations in their features.
+Many mobile CAD (computer-aided design) apps have odd limitations in their features.
 Often these come as a surprise to new CAD drafters and floor planners.
 For instance, being able to create your own blocks, shapes, and symbols to store for use later in the app should be non-negotiable.
 Yet this is something that you can’t find in even the most well-known iPad CAD apps.